 12. Keep an eye on the analytics

-There are lots of ways to get the word out there about your newsletter: make use of as many of them as you can.
-You can use any Twitter, Facebook, GooglePlus accounts you may have and always have a link to the newsletter signup page displayed prominently on your site.
+There are lots of ways to get the word out there about your newsletter, so make use of as many of them as you can.
+Use any social media accounts you may have, and always include a link to the newsletter signup page on your site.
 Events and exhibitions are another way to spread the word.
-However you let people know it’s important to make sure that the signup process is as quick and easy and possible.
+However you let people know, it’s important to make sure that the signup process is as quick and easy and possible.

-If you don’t believe it neither will your readers.
-Blagging can be picked up a mile off – if you believe in your news, your company or your product then that will shine through in your copy.
+If you don’t believe what you're writing about, neither will your readers.
+Blagging can be picked up a mile off – if you believe in your news, your company or your product, that will shine through in your copy.

 15. Encourage feedback

 Physical newsletters were traditionally one-way pieces of communication, but the web should be all about two-way conversations.
-Digital newsletters, in other words, are a great way to get people involved - so consider introducing a competition, for example, or asking for feedback.
+Digital newsletters, in other words, are a great way to get people involved.
+Consider introducing a competition, for example, or asking for feedback.

-Once you have your template tweaked and your objectives in place you’ll be surprised how quick and easy each newsletter will be to create.
-In time, your newsletters will help build a community of sorts and your updates will feel more like a message to a group of likeminded people than an anonymous broadcast.
+In time, your newsletters will help build a community of sorts, and your updates will feel more like a message to a group of likeminded people than an anonymous broadcast.

-Always be on the look out for interesting stuff to include in your newsletter.
+Always remain on the lookout for interesting stuff to include in your newsletter.
 Bookmark inspiring web pages, write down captivating quotes, take pictures.
 Write about your experiences.
-It’s much nicer when you sit down to put your newsletter together to feel like you aren’t starting with nothing.
+It’s much nicer when you sit down to put your newsletter together to feel like you aren’t starting from scratch.

-Not to get all Pavlov’s Dog, but if your newsletter is regular then people will start to expect and even look forward to it at certain times.
-Keep in mind how often your newsletter needs to be sent though - this will vary wildly depending on its purpose - there’s a fine line between keeping people updated and spamming.
+Not to get all Pavlov’s Dogs on you, but if your newsletter is regular then people will start to expect and even look forward to it at certain times.
+Keep in mind how often your newsletter needs to be sent, though (this will vary wildly depending on its purpose) – there’s a fine line between keeping people updated and spamming them.

 Don’t expect your readers to only take on board messages about your company, business or sponsors.
-Give them more, people know when they are being sold to, and that’s okay if they want to hear about it, but why not include other stuff?
-Stuff that supports other causes and businesses, it doesn’t mean people will be less interested in you.
-Support businesses that you respect and you never know maybe one day they will return the favour.
+Give them more.
+People know when they are being sold to, and that’s OK if they want to hear about it, but why not include other things too?
+Supporting other causes and businesses doesn’t mean people will be less interested in you.
+Support businesses that you respect maybe they will return the favour.

 Before you send out your newsletter, test it out by mailing it to yourself first.
 View it in different email clients, on different browsers and on different mobile devices.
-There are always things that can go wrong - whether that's to do with the wording, the images or the technical delivery - that you just won't notice until you put yourself in the mind of the subscriber.
+There are always things that can go wrong, whether that's to do with the wording, the images or the technical delivery.
+You're more likely to notice errors if you put yourself in the eyes of the subscriber.